Emotional & Mental Wellness

 There are many things that can affect how trauma impacts your life.
 The age which you experienced the trauma, how long the experience took place, the type of support you had in your life, and personality factors can all influence how you were able to cope with a traumatic situation.

 The important thing to recognize is that your trauma doesn’t have to control your life.
 Healing after your trauma is possible.
+To learn more about how to find a therapist to help you work through trauma you can check out this article on how to find a good trauma therapist in Denver.

 If you’ve experienced something traumatic there are people and resources in your community that can help.
 Check out some of these resources for trauma and PTSD.